- Describe environments and materials that support infants’ and toddlers’ cognitive development.

 - Materials can be homemade or make-it-and-take-it from crafts that are added to the classroom.

-- Infants and toddlers with special needs may require adaptations in the ways experiences are provided or supported and in materials they use.
-But a child's special need should not inhibit him or her from exploring, problem solving, and experiencing cognitive development.
+- Infants and toddlers with special needs may require modifications to the way experiences are provided or supported and in materials they use.
+Special needs should not inhibit a child from exploring, problem solving, and experiencing the environment.

 Accessibility of Learning Materials

 Infants and toddlers learn by doing and materials must be within their reach for them to have appropriate experiences.
 Many early care and education resources refer to the importance of accessibility of materials within learning environments.
 Infants and toddlers follow their desire for certain materials and experiences, and if materials are not accessible for much of the day then their needs may go unmet.
 If this happens frequently and consistently, their learning opportunities are greatly diminished.
-It is important to remember that wait time before, during, and after routines and during transitions is a time when infants and toddlers should have access to materials.
-Keep wait time to a minimum; suggested wait time is three minutes or less.
+When you get to know each child you care for well by observing them on a daily basis, your selection of age-appropriate materials and planning of child-directed and adult-guided experiences that encourage discovery, exploration, and problem solving will support their cognitive development.

 Accessible materials are: